State Discretization for Continuous-State MDPs in Infectious Disease Control: Conclusions

-With a small number of discretizations, the time spent discretizing the state using our approach is considerably smaller than the time required to produce transition probability matrices.
-In our examples, the time needed to formulate the discretized MDP using our approach is nearly equivalent to the time necessary for the construction of a uniform discretized MDP.
+With a small number of discretization regions, the time spent discretizing the state using our approach is considerably smaller than the time required to produce transition probability matrices.
+In our examples, the time needed to formulate the discretized MDP using our approach is nearly equivalent to the time necessary for the construction of a uniform discretized MDP or other benchmark methods.
 Therefore, our approach could offer an improvement to the MDP solution without substantially increasing computational expense under limited budgets.

 We provide numeric examples to demonstrate the efficiency and effectiveness of our algorithm in discretizing continuous-state decision-making problems.
-Benchmarking the performance with the uniform discretization method, we demonstrate that our algorithm is able to generate preferable discretizations with a limited budget that is a good proxy of the ground truth system.
+Benchmarking the performance with the different discretization methods, we demonstrate that our algorithm is able to generate preferable discretization regions with a limited budget that is a good proxy of the ground truth system.
 We also demonstrate that our algorithm can generate better policies in both synthetic examples and a COVID-19 example.
-In the synthetic example, our algorithm outperforms the uniform discretization in all metrics for different discretization budgets.
+In the synthetic example, our algorithm outperforms other discretization regions in all metrics for different discretization budgets.
 In the COVID-19 example, our algorithm improves the objective by nearly 100\% from the uniform discretization.

 Our numerical analysis also generated policy implications for social distancing policy during COVID-19 in LAC.
 The first policy implication is that the threshold of implementing the lockdown depends on the proportions of susceptible and infected (recommending implementing the lockdown if the proportions of infected and susceptible are above certain numbers).
 When the proportion of the population infected increases, the threshold of implementing the lockdown on the proportion of the susceptible population decreases.
 This is because a less susceptible population is needed to spread the disease as the infected population grows.
 Similarly, when the proportion of the susceptible population increases, the threshold of implementing the lockdown on the proportion of the infected population decreases.
 Secondly, a short lockdown interval may not effectively reduce the total number of cases, instead only delays the epidemic peak.
 To more effectively control cases, a prolonged lockdown period is needed.